barteljan/VISPER/docs/README-VISPER-Sourcery.md

 | AutoReducer  | o  |  o | -  |   |
 | AutoAppReducer  | o  | o  |   | -  |

+If the generated code has errors, you probably forgot to add a marker protocol.
+Another possibility: sourcery failed overriding previous generated code correctly.
+In this case you need to delete the generated code manually and rerun sourcery.

+It is generally a good Idea to have your models conform to the Equatable protocol.
+Also AppStates and SubStates should be conform to it.

 **Hier erklärst du einmal konkret an einem Beispiel wie man WithAutoInitializer implementiert was er erzeugt und wo man es findet am besten du beginnst damit das Ziel zu Beschreiben (Ich habe ein struct und möchte das sein Konstruktor automatisch generiert wird).**

 ## What else can be automated by VISPER-Sourcery?